 Upon receiving the authorized explicitly signalled QoS characteristics, the SMF shall derive the QoS profile for the access network and provide it to the access network by invoking the corresponding procedure.

+NOTE 1: The SMF can increase the Packet Delay Budget in the QoS profile in PIN scenarios as a result of a UE-requested PDU session modification procedure for certain (S-NSSAI, DNN) combination and signal it to the access network(defined in 3GPP TS 23.501 [2], clause 5.44.3.4).